danblevins/articles/README.md

 # 📄 Articles
-This is a list of articles I've found thought provoking or informative.
+This is a curated list of articles I've found thought provoking or informative.
 Presented in descending order based on the article's original publication date (or date read).

 <br>
 <b>2021</b>